-The Center for East Asian Studies’ Japan Studies Library Travel Grants are designed to assist scholars from outside the Chicago metropolitan area in their use of University of Chicago’s East Asian collections for research in Japan Studies.
+The Center for East Asian Studies’ Japan, China and Korean Studies Library Travel Grants are designed to assist scholars from outside the Chicago metropolitan area in their use of University of Chicago’s East Asian collections for research in Japan, China and Korean Studies.
 Priority consideration is given to those at institutions where there are no or few library resources in the East Asian languages, and no major East Asian library collections are available nearby.

-For the 2014-2015 academic year, there will be 10 grants of $500 each, to be awarded on a merit basis to faculty members, graduate students, and independent scholars engaged in research.
+For the 2014-2015 academic year, there will be a limited number of grants of $500 each, to be awarded on a merit basis to faculty members, graduate students, and independent scholars engaged in research.

 The grant takes the form of a reimbursement for actual travel expenses.
 Original receipts must be submitted along with a reimbursement form obtained from the Center for East Asian Studies.

 - Travel to and from the University of Chicago library (including mileage)

 The grants are open to citizens of any country.
 However, all travel to and from the library must be via U.S. carriers.
 Applications should include a letter, a brief description of the research topic, and an estimated budget.

 Applications for the travel grant for the 2014-2015 academic year are now being accepted.
 The awards must be used before June 30, 2015.